Security/SOC 2

 Does SOC 2 specifically mention AI agents?

-SOC 2 trust service criteria are technology-agnostic — they don't specifically mention AI agents, just as they don't specifically mention Kubernetes or microservices.
+SOC 2 trust service criteria are technology-agnostic: they do not specifically mention AI agents, just as they do not specifically mention Kubernetes or microservices.
 However, the criteria apply to all system components that process, store, or transmit data.
 AI agents with access to customer data are system components within scope.
-Your auditor will evaluate whether your controls cover this new category of accessor.
+Your auditor may evaluate whether your controls cover this new category of accessor.

 Type I evaluates whether controls are designed appropriately at a point in time.
 Type II evaluates whether those controls operate effectively over a period (usually 6-12 months).
 For AI agents, Type I means you have policies defined.
-Type II means you have decision logs proving those policies were enforced consistently over the audit period.
-Veto's continuous logging provides the evidence for Type II.
+Type II means you have decision records showing those policies were enforced consistently over the audit period.
+Veto's continuous decision records can support Type II evidence.

-Can I export audit evidence directly from Veto?
+Can I export SOC 2 evidence directly from Veto?

 Yes.
-Decision logs are exportable in JSON and CSV formats.
-Filter by date range, agent ID, tool name, or outcome.
-Policy files are YAML in your git repository with full change history.
-The dashboard provides views that can be screenshotted or exported for audit packages.
+Decision records export as JSON or CSV, filterable by date range, agent ID, tool name, and outcome.
+Policy files stay as YAML in your git repository with reviewable change history.
+The hosted surface provides views that can be exported for evidence packages.

 How does Veto handle data residency for SOC 2?

-The Veto SDK runs locally in your infrastructure — policy evaluation happens in-process with no data leaving your environment.
-Cloud features (approval workflows, dashboard) are hosted in US regions by default.
-Decision logs can be configured for your retention requirements.
+The Veto SDK can run policy evaluation locally in your infrastructure, so local policy checks do not require sending data to Veto Cloud.
+Hosted approval and review queues are hosted in US regions by default.
+Decision records can be configured for your retention requirements.

-What if my auditor hasn't encountered AI agent controls before?
+What if my auditor has not encountered AI agent controls before?

 Frame it in familiar terms: AI agents are a new type of system component that requires access controls (CC6.1), role-based permissions (CC6.3), monitoring (CC7.1), and change management (CC8.1).
-The trust service criteria already cover this — you're applying existing requirements to a new technology.
+The trust service criteria already cover this: you are applying existing requirements to a new technology.
 Veto provides the technical controls and evidence.